 When a loved one passes away it can be a stressful time for the family.
 This is made easier when the deceased has left a Will which names their executors and clearly states their wishes.
 This can include directions as to burial or cremation and specific wishes for their funeral.

 The role of an executor is to administer the deceased’s estate.
-This may include settling outstanding debts owed by the deceased, and distributing the deceased’s estate in accordance with the deceased’s Will.

-What is “probate”?
+What is “Probate”?

-How do I apply for probate?
+How do I apply for Probate?

 How long does this process take?

 Once the High Court has received the application it usually takes 6 to 8 weeks for the order to be made but may take longer depending on the court’s workload.